hklchung/SimpleEncryptionTool/README.md

 | -4.66668575e+03 | -7.76943478e+00 | -2.27817765e-13 |
 | 6.33334791e+03 | -2.91355728e+00 | 4.67847983e-13 |

 The new data set can then be stored and transferred freely as non-personal data.
 To reverse the data set, one must have the 'key'.
+The 'key' was created during dimensionality reduction and captured as
+- 'mu', per-feature empirical mean that was estimated from the original dataset, and
+- 'key', the principal axes in feature space, representing the directions of maximum variance in the data.
+The components are sorted by their explained variance.

+Imagine lauching nuclear missiles from a submarine, we need two keys to reverse the 'encrypted' data back to the original dataset.
+To do this, we use the following formula: encrypted data ⋅ Transpose(eigenvectors) + Mean, where Transpose(eigenvectors) = key and Mean = mu.

 ## Future updates
 - Automated parsing of string type columns